Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Introduction

-In Section 2, basic setup is introduced.
+In Section 2, the basic setup is introduced.
 The proposed bootstrap method is presented in Section 3.
-In Section 4, the bootstrap likelihood ratio test using survey-weighted log-likelihood ratio is introduced.
+In Section 4, the bootstrap likelihood-ratio test using survey-weighted log-likelihood ratio is introduced.
 In Section 5, the proposed bootstrap method is applied to survey-weighted quasi-score test.
 In Section 6, the proposed bootstrap method is applied to the simple goodness-of-fit test for categorical survey data.
 In Section 7, test of independence in two-way tables is covered.
-Results from three simulation studies are presented in Section 8.
+Results from two simulation studies are presented in Section 8.
 An application to data from an educational survey under a logistic regression model is presented in Section 9.
 Concluding remarks are made in Section 10.